blackmamba/pp/README.md

 pp
 ==

-creating a practice express web app and a node module
+creating a practice express web app and a node module for currency conversion